 The Space Force manages the Eastern Range, more than 10,000 miles of space stretching from Florida through the Southern Atlantic ocean and into parts of the Indian Ocean.

 Their equipment and network of data and resources support the launch efforts and testing not only for NASA, the Department of Defense, and private space launch companies, but also support the Air Force’s Technical Application Center and 920th Rescue Wing as well as the Navy’s Naval Ordinance Test Unit (NOTU) and its sea-based missile testing.

-At present, there are a handful of active launch complexes at Cape Canaveral Space Force Station, all activities of which are managed in conjunction with Space Force and the 45th Space Wing.
+At present, there are a handful of active launch complexes at Cape Canaveral Space Force Station, all activities of which are managed in conjunction with Space Force and the Space Launch Delta 45.